Test vectors for local cuspidal Rankin-Selberg integrals of GL(n), and reduction modulo $\ell$: Abstract

 \section{Abstract}

 Let~$\pi_1,\pi_2$ be a pair of cuspidal complex, or~$\ell$-adic, representations of the general linear group of rank~$n$ over a non-archimedean local field~$F$ of residual characteristic~$p$, different to~$\ell$.
-Whenever the local Rankin--Selberg~$L$-factor~$L(X,\pi_1,\pi_2)$ is nontrivial, we exhibit explicit test vectors in the Whittaker models of~$\pi_1$ and~$\pi_2$ such that the local Rankin--Selberg integral associated to these vectors and to the characteristic function of~$\o_F^n$ is equal to~$L(X,\pi_1,\pi_2)$.
-We give an initial application of the test vectors to reduction modulo~$\ell$ of~$\ell$-adic~$L$-factors.
+Whenever the local Rankin--Selberg~$L$-factor~$L(X,\pi_1,\pi_2)$ is nontrivial, we exhibit explicit test vectors in the Whittaker models of~$\pi_1$ and~$\pi_2$ such that the local Rankin--Selberg integral associated to these vectors and to the characteristic function of~$\of_F^n$ is equal to~$L(X,\pi_1,\pi_2)$.
+As an application we prove that the~$L$-factor of a pair of banal~$\ell$-modular cuspidal representations is the reduction modulo~$\ell$ of the~$L$-factor of any pair of~$\ell$-adic lifts.